 - We asked members about products they’d bought new in the past 10

 years.
 In 2020 we surveyed mobile phones, tablets, sound bars and

 - We wanted to know the brand, the year the product was bought and whether it had ever developed a fault.
 We also asked respondents if they were satisfied with their product.

 We only analyse brands that got more than 30 responses in a category.
 For each brand, we calculate our reliability score as the percentage of its products that have never developed a fault.
 We ask about satisfaction on a 0-to-10 scale, where a score of eight to 10 reflects “very satisfied”.

-- We’ve also reported survey results from 2017 and 2018 for other products.
-In these surveys, we only asked about products bought in the previous 3 years.
+- We’ve also reported survey results from 2018 and 2019 for other products.
+In the 2018 survey, we only asked about products bought in the previous 3 years.

 Want to read the full article?